 Child's personal details

 Name: Gender:

-Relationship to service: (eg 2 days, 3 year old kinder) Date of Birth:
+Relationship to service: (e.g. 2 days, 3 year old kinder) Date of Birth:

 Residential Address:

 Parent/Carer Name:

 Parent/Carer contact number:

+Language(s) spoken by child:

+Disabilities, mental or physical health issues:

+Child's background

+Cultural status and religious background:

+Previous history or indicators of suspected abuse:

+Family background

+Family composition (if know): List parenting or carer arrangements and siblings' names and ages

+Any other people living with their child (if known):

+Family background

-Language(s) spoken by child: Disabilities, mental or physical health issues: Child's background Cultural status and religious background: Cultural status and religious background.
-Previous history or indicators of suspected abuse: Family background Family composition (if know): List parenting or carer arrangements and siblings' names and ages Any other people living with their child (if known): Family background Disability, mental or physical health issues in family (if known): Likely reaction to report being made (if known): DETAILS OF THE INCIDENT DISCLOSURE OF SUSPICION Grounds for your belief that a child has been or is at risk of abuse Indicators or instances which led you to believe that a child/children are subject to child abuse or at risk of abuse: Detail any disclosures or incidents or suspicion including names times and dates documenting a child's exact words as far as possible include specific detail here on what led you to form a reasonable belief that a child has been or is in risk of being abused That is a year to year a reasonable sensy that a clima has seen of some lates of sensy assessed Any physical indicators of abuse: Any behavioural indicators of abuse: Any pattern of behaviour or prior concern leading up to an incident, disclosure or suspicion: Details of person alleged to have committed they abuse if known Name:
+Disability, mental or physical health issues in family (if known):

+Likely reaction to report being made (if known):

+DETAILS OF THE INCIDENT DISCLOSURE OF SUSPICION

+Grounds for your belief that a child has been or is at risk of abuse

+Indicators or instances which led you to believe that a child/children are subject to child abuse or at risk of abuse: Detail any disclosures or incidents or suspicion including names times and dates documenting a child's exact words as far as possible include specific detail here on what led you to form a reasonable belief that a child has been or is in risk of being abused

+Any physical indicators of abuse:

+Any behavioural indicators of abuse:

+Any pattern of behaviour or prior concern leading up to an incident, disclosure or suspicion:

+Details of person alleged to have committed they abuse if known

+Name:

 Gender: Date of birth (if known):

 Relationship to child:

 Address:

 Contact details:

 CRITICAL ACTION 2: REPORTING

 Reporting to authorities

 Tick the authority you have reported to:

-☐ Victoria police ☐ Child first ☐ DFFH child protectio n ☐ Decision not to report
+□ Victoria police □ Child first □ DFFH child protection n  Decision not to report

-If you have decided not to report list your reasons here also i nclude any follow up actions undertaken by you below:
+If you have decided not to report list your reasons here also in nclude any follow up actions undertaken by you below:

 Provide your report:

 Date: Time:

 Authority:

 Name of the person spoken to:

 Outcomes from the report:

 Reporting internally

 Provide details of your discussion with approved provider

 Time: Date:

 Name:

 Discussion outcomes:

-Notification to the regulator: All approved providers must notify the quality assessment and regulatory division if there is an incident at the

-service and/or the health safety or wellbeing of a child has been compromis ed while attending the service.
+Notification to the regulator: All approved providers must notify the quality assessment and regulatory division if there is an incident at the service and/or the health safety or wellbeing of a child has been compromised while attending the service.

 Time: Date:

 Names:

 Discussion outcomes: